 At first glance, it’s easy to mistake Hartsdale Pet Cemetery for a traditional burial ground.
-Maybe after a few moments, you’d notice that the markers—mostly granite or marble—are slightly smaller than classic headstones.
-Some of the names may seem familiar—Tina, Jessica, Max—while others—Meatball, Pinky Doodle, Mr. Whiskers—might tip you off that this isn’t a somber repository for human remains.
+Maybe after a few moments, you’d notice that the markers, made mostly of granite or marble, are slightly smaller than classic headstones.
+Some of the names may seem familiar (Tina, Jessica, Max) while others—Meatball, Pinky Doodle, Mr. Whiskers—might tip you off that this isn’t a somber repository for human remains.

 “There’s a lot of love here,” says Martin.